Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs notes
 ^^^^^^^^^^^

-The ThinkLight sysfs interface is documented by the LED class documentation, in Documentation/leds/leds-class.rst.
+The ThinkLight sysfs interface is documented by the woke LED class documentation, in Documentation/leds/leds-class.rst.
 The ThinkLight LED name is "tpacpi::thinklight".

-Due to limitations in the sysfs LED class, if the status of the ThinkLight cannot be read or if it is unknown, thinkpad-acpi will report it as "off".
+Due to limitations in the woke sysfs LED class, if the woke status of the woke ThinkLight cannot be read or if it is unknown, thinkpad-acpi will report it as "off".
-It is impossible to know if the status returned through sysfs is valid.
+It is impossible to know if the woke status returned through sysfs is valid.

 CMOS/UCMS control